• Skip to main content

 It can be challenging for kids to manage their time and complete tasks we need them to do.
 After all, life is full of more desirable distractions – playing games, doing crafts, spending time with friends, or just simply daydreaming.

-Although we don’t intend to, by nagging to our kids, we’re diminishing any intrinsic motivation they may have to get things done on their own.
+Although we don’t intend to, by nagging our kids to get something done, we’re diminishing any intrinsic motivation they may have to do it on their own.

-Our constant reminders are not only annoying, they communicate to kids that they aren’t capable of getting things done on their own.
+Our constant reminders are not only annoying, they communicate to kids that they aren’t capable of accomplishing tasks on their own.
 Even if this seems to be true, we don’t want our kids to think of themselves this way.
-Taking ownership over time management will only happen when our kids see themselves as fully capable and not requiring help.
+Taking ownership over time management will only happen when our kids view themselves as fully capable and not requiring help.

 Here are a few ways we can help teach our kids time management: